On the symmetry behind duality: (Distributive) (embedded) bi-dcpos

 \subsection{Embedded bi-dcpos}

-Given a ko-space $(X, \K, \O)$, the triple $(\Up(X), \K, \O)$ where $\Up(X)$ is the poset of upsets of $X$ is an instance of what we call \emph{distributive embedded bi-dcpos}.
+Given a ko-space $(X, \K, \O)$, the triple $(\Up(X), \K, \O)$ where $\Up(X)$ is the poset of upsets of $X$ is an instance of what we call a \emph{distributive embedded bi-dcpos}.
 But we first give the definition without distributivity.
 Let us recall that a double base lattice (\cref{d:dbl}) is a triple $(L, \K, \O)$ with $L$ a complete lattice, $\K$ a join-dense subset of $L$, and $\O$ a meet-dense subset of $L$.
+The following gives another way to think of a bi-dcpo $(\K, \O, \ko)$: instead of thinking $\K$ and $\O$ as living in separate universes, they live in the same complete lattice.

 \begin{definition}[Embedded bi-dcpo] An \emph{embedded bi-dcpo} is a double base lattice $(L, \K, \O)$ (see \cref{d:dbl}) with the following properties.
 (We call \emph{k-elements} and \emph{o-elements} the elements of $\K$ and $\O$, respectively.) \begin{enumerate}